 At the centre of the kraton is the reception hall, the Bangsal Kencana (Golden Pavilion).
 With a fine marble floor, intricately decorated roof, stained-glass windows and columns of carved teak, it makes a suitably imposing statement for the reception of foreign dignitaries.
 The gifts from some of these illustrious visitors, including European monarchy, are housed within two little museums in the same courtyard complex.
 Interesting exhibits here also include gilt copies of the sacred pusaka (heirlooms of the royal family) and gamelan instruments, the royal family tree, old photographs of grand mass weddings and portraits of the former sultans of Yogya.
 A modern memorial building dedicated to the beloved Sultan Hamengkubuwono IX, with photographs and some of his personal effects, occupies some side rooms.

-Outside the kraton, in the centre of the northern square, there are two sacred waringin (banyan trees), where, in the days of feudal Java, white-robed petitioners would patiently sit hoping to catch the eye of the king.
-In the alun-alun kidul (southern square), two similar banyan trees are said to bring great fortune if you can walk between them without mishap blindfolded; on Friday and Saturday nights you can see the youth of Yogya attempting the feat to a chorus of laughter from friends.
+Outside the kraton, in the centre of the northern square, there are two sacred waringin (banyan trees).
+In the days of feudal Java, white-robed petitioners would patiently sit here, hoping to catch the eye of the king.
+In the alun-alun kidul (southern square), two similar banyan trees are said to bring great fortune to those who can walk blindfolded between them without mishap; on Friday and Saturday nights the youth of Yogya attempt this feat to a chorus of laughter from friends.

-There are performances in the kraton's inner pavilion that are included in your entrance ticket.
-There’s gamelan on Monday and Tuesday (10am-noon), wayang golek (puppetry) on Wednesday and Saturday (9am-noon), Javanese poetry readings on Friday (10am to 11:30am), and classical dance on Thursday (10am to noon) and Sunday (11am to noon).
+Daily performances in the kraton's inner pavilion are included in the price of the entrance ticket.
+Currently, there’s gamelan on Monday and Tuesday (10am to noon), wayang golek (puppetry) on Wednesday (9am to noon), classical dance on Thursday (10am to noon), Javanese poetry readings on Friday (10am to 11.30am), leather puppetry on Saturday (9am to 1pm) and Javanese dance on Sunday (11am to noon).